chancesmith/DBless/README.md

 - add undo button
 - fix haing to hard-refresh to show contacts
 - animate in/out a delete/edit/add of the jobs
+- upload images to server and show thumbnail in entry (maybe flow.js)